Rajlaxmi/rajlaxmi.github.io/_posts/2024-07-01-Learning-Techniques.md

 ### Active Learning

-This approach involves engaging actively with the material rather than passively consuming it.
+Involves engaging actively with the material rather than passively consuming it.
 It often includes activities such as discussions, problem-solving, and practical application of knowledge.

 [Cornell Teaching: Active Learning](https://teaching.cornell.edu/teaching-resources/active-collaborative-learning/active-learning)